MaybeSomeoneIdk/jguo5258-ApexGlow/README.md

 # jguo5258-wholesome
 apex legends hack

-I abandoned this project, currently working on something else
+I abandoned this project, don't expect it to work

 1. launch with kdmapper before the game
 2. launch apex legends